agataf/ai4all/README.md

 The train and test splits are done for us.
 The training set consists of 12,000 variables across 3,200 families.
 The test set consists of 6 variables across ~2,000 families.
 Our goal is to predict those six variables for the remaining ~1,000 families.

+Each variable has a dictionary of features associated with it, such as: source (constructed/weight/id number/...), respondent (father/mother/teacher), umbrella category (parental relationship, health and health behavior,...) and others.
+You can view variables by their features here: http://browse.fragilefamiliesmetadata.org/variables.

+Starting this year, there is also an API available which allow us

 # Setup:
 - clone this directory
   `cd ai4all_dir`